hashicorp/nomad/contributing/architecture-eval-lifecycle.md

 in the `pending` state until it's been pulled down by a Client and the allocation has been instantiated.

+Once the Allocation is running and healthy, the Client will send a `Node.UpdateAlloc` RPC back to the server so that info can be persisted in the state store.
+This is the allocation health data the Deployment Watcher is querying for above.

 ```mermaid
 sequenceDiagram